ajahne/blog/_posts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 ## My key takeaways
 - There are many options for scaling and leadership must determine the best approach that works based on project/company needs, budget, and team expertise
+- Communication is key
-- Communication is key!
-At times, you must _over-communicate_
+  - At times, you must _over-communicate_
-  - when working with remote teams have video conferences, align squads in timezones
+  - When working with remote teams have video conferences, align squads in timezones
 - Document everything.
 If it isn't documented, it doesn't exist
 - Building and maintaining culture is paramount
   - Have remote teams visit NYC, have NYC teams meet their remote coworkers